ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 I'd rather dig out into Jekyll source code to find and fix that problem by myself.
 Can I do that easily?
 I certainly can with React Native now, and that is the reason I love it and that's makes me confident.

-*INB4; Stage Five — Oh, see, there is another cool technology, let's go there!*
+*INB4; Stage Five — Oh, see, the trend has changed, there is another cool technology, let's go there!*